iam-sachinverma/covvalent-assignment/README.md

-Sure, here's an updated version of the README file that includes the additional step:
+Sure, here's an updated version of the README file that includes the updated Step 3:

 # Covvalent Assignment

 In this assignment, I created a backend project using Node.js and MySQL.
-The project must has the following features:
+The project must have the following features:

-• Fetch products with category-wise filtering
+- Fetch products with category-wise filtering
-• Fetch all categories
+- Fetch all categories
-• Pagination on the product list API endpoint.
+- Pagination on the product list API endpoint.
-• Search functionality to the product list API endpoint.
+- Search functionality to the product list API endpoint.

 ## Prerequisites